 “Set Prize”, also referred to as “low-tier prize”, means all other prizes, except the Grand Prize, and, except in instances outlined in these rules, will be equal to the prize amount established by the Product Group for the prize level.

-“Terminal” means a device authorized by a Selling Lottery to function in an online, interactive mode with the computer gaming system for the purpose of issuing lottery tickets and entering, receiving, and processing lottery transactions, including making purchases, validating tickets, and transmitting reports.“Winning numbers” means the indicia randomly selected during a Drawing event which shall be used to determine winning Plays for the Lotto America game contained on a game ticket or ticketless transaction.
+“Terminal” means a device authorized by a Selling Lottery to function in an interactive mode with the lottery’s computer gaming system for the purpose of issuing lottery tickets and entering, receiving, and processing lottery transactions, including making purchases, validating tickets, and transmitting reports.

-2.20 “Ticketless Transaction” shall include Plays sold through subscription, internet, or non-standard terminals.
+“Ticketless Transaction” shall include Plays sold through subscription, internet, or non-standard terminals.

+“Winning numbers” means the indicia randomly selected during a Drawing event which shall be used to determine winning Plays for the Lotto America game contained on a game ticket or ticketless transaction.

 Section 3.0 – Lotto America Game Description